satriadhm/satriadhm-playground/public/blog/steps-self-findings.md

 ### Mistake #1: Inconsistency in Fundamentals

 This was the first mistake that I couldn't avoid, and I hope that anybody who reads this will eventually avoid it in the future: **we need to be consistent in studying the fundamentals**.
-I was so money-oriented that I was a hard worker in several different jobs at that time, looking down on my conditions, but at the same time, I always found excuses not to study the fundamentals and always looked for the easiest ways.
+I was so money-oriented that I was a hard worker in several different jobs at that time, looking down on my conditions.
+But at the same time, I always found excuses not to study the fundamentals and always looked for the easiest ways.

 ## The Enlightenment (4th Semester)